As Donald Trump makes noise around 2024, Melania Trump tries to stay out of public sight | ExBulletin

 Melania Trump’s disinterest in public politics runs deep enough that she has gone so far as to tell several friends that she not only has no intention of supporting her husband’s exaggerated political ambitions, but that she has no desire for a White House reshuffle, according to several people. who spoke with CNN about his state of mind.
 “Being the first lady again is not what she wants,” said one of the people, who had a close relationship with Trump during her tenure in the White House.
 “For her, it was a chapter – and it’s over, and that’s it.”

 She views her husband’s continued impact on the GOP landscape as his job, not hers.
 “You’re not going to see her at rallies or campaign events, even if he says ‘officially’ he’s showing up again,” said another person aware of Trump’s disinterest in supporting the former president.
 “Instead, it will be Lara (Trump, the wife of Trump’s son, Eric) or (Kimberly) Guilfoyle (the girlfriend of Trump’s oldest son, Don).
-They have the same urge as Trump (running) again; Melania absolutely does not.
+They have the same urge that Trump has to (run ) again; Melania absolutely does not. ”

 Melania Trump’s office did not respond to CNN’s request for comment.

 That Trump was not present on the election campaign – if there was one – is not unusual, given her background as a reluctant political wife.
-While most presidential candidates barnstorm with their partners, or ask them to do it on their own, often relying on them to attract female voters, the idea of whipping a constituency “has never been his thing.” said the person who was close to her. during the years of the White House.
+While most presidential candidates barnstorm with their partners, or ask them to do it alone, often relying on them to attract female voters, the idea of whipping a constituency “has never been his thing. said the person who was close to her. during the years of the White House.
 Appearances on the trail in 2016 were rare at best.

-Melania Trump’s absence alongside her husband in the handful of rallies and speeches he has given since leaving office – most to talk about a chosen Republican candidate or denounce those who have stood down opposed to him, while repeating the myths that he unfairly lost the presidential election – is not something his supporters think about.
+Melania Trump’s absence alongside her husband in the handful of rallies and speeches he has given since leaving office – most to talk about a chosen Republican candidate or denounce those who have stood down opposed to him, while repeating myths that he unjustly lost the presidential election – – is not something his supporters think about.

 Life, uninterrupted

 Trump’s life is now always private, more than it could be by the nature of his role in Washington.
 “That’s how she likes it.
-The more private it can be and not in the public eye, the better, ”said another person who has known Trump socially for over a decade.
-“And there is nothing wrong with that.
-I mean, if every person in the world watched your every move for four or five years, and it wasn’t comfortable for you, imagine how much of a trigger it must have been.
+The more private and not in the public eye, the better,” said another person who has known Trump socially for over a decade.
+“And there’s nothing wrong with that.
+I mean, if every person in the world watched your every move for four or five years, and it wasn’t comfortable for you – imagine how that must have been the trigger. ”

 Since then, the account has been a series of flashbacks and acknowledgments, with no announcements of ongoing goals, policies, charity events, speeches or public appearances.